EnzymeFunctionInitiative/EST/docs/source/pipelines/gnd/create_gnd.rst

 	    --title                   title of the GND, metadata
 	    --source-type             the source of the data provided, e.g. BLAST, FASTA, ID list --source-sequence-file    path to a file containing the sequence used to generate the results, only valid for BLAST sources
+	    --stats                   path to file to output GND statistics to